Get Specialist Advice Now!

 It is necessary to submit details of your Permanent Account Number (PAN) in order to avail benefits and exemptions under DTAA.

 DTAA is very helpful for ensuring you do not lose out on the income you make through different investments.
-The best investments generate the best returns and one such investment you can make is on the Invest4G Plan, available on Canara HSBC Oriental Bank of Commerce Life Insurance.
+The best investments generate the best returns and one such investment you can make is on the Invest4G Plan, available on Canara HSBC Life Insurance.
 This ULIP not only offers you the best coverage for the least premiums, but also offers you the highest returns by giving you the freedom to choose from among 8 different funds and 4 investment strategies.
 You can also benefit with the option for partial withdrawals, which lets you easily meet unplanned emergencies.

 Hi, I am Radhika Palkar, a professional Chartered Accountant associated with an esteemed CA firm based out of Mumbai.
 My area of focus has been in advising foreign companies in managing their operation in India and administering and looking after them.
 Today I am here as part of the Tax video series for Canara HSBC Life Insurance Company.
 My friend asked me a very interesting question a few days back and I thought I should include this as part of the Tax video series.
 He stays abroad and was asking me as to how will he be taxed in India and what he can do for the taxes that he has paid abroad.

 The tax liability of a person in India depends upon his tax residential status in India, it is typically either non-resident, resident, or resident but not ordinary resident, and this depends upon the physical presence of that person in India during the financial year or previous few financial years.

 Resident individuals are taxed on their global income (that is income earned in India as well as the income earned outside India) a non-resident, however, is taxed only on his Indian Income.

 In the case of a resident but not an ordinary resident, his income which is earned from business or profession which is set up in India is taxed India.